cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - CrypTool can be installed and used without having administrator access rights.
   Different users at the same PC can have different settings.
-  See chapter 3.2 for details.
+  See chapter 3.2 and 4.4 for details.

 - The same menu structure is permanently visible: Items which cannot be clicked for special document types are dynamically made grey.